10 Signs It’s Time for a New Sump Pump

 Similar to how leaving a car alone and neglecting to drive it reduces the battery’s shelf life, sump pumps also deteriorate.

 Sump pumps that are rarely used will wear down faster and require more frequent repairs.
 You have to use it from time to time to keep it in working order.
-Consider it part of your maintenance plan
+Consider it part of your maintenance plan.

 So, if it’s been some time since you’ve used the sump pump, you may have to replace the equipment.